CSCI375 Spring 2025

 At the end of the course, students will be able to:

-• Assess and adapt a project’s plan by establishing and monitoring clear and measurable metrics throughout a project lifecycle
+• Assess and adapt a project’s plan by establishing and monitoring clear and measurable metrics throughout a project lifecycle through respectful user engagement

-• Translate analysis models into design models by applying software design principles to ensure the deployed system meets the user’s needs, and is also maintainable and well-structured
+• Translate analysis models into design models by applying software design principles to ensure the deployed system meets the user’s needs, and is also maintainable and well-structured.

-• Track the progress of contributions to the development process through the use of a git repo or other version control system
+• Track the progress of contributions to the development process through the use of a git repo or other version control system in order to be responsible and accountable to the client and team members.

 Course Schedule